MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseTransparentDataEncryption.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmSqlDatabaseTransparentDataEncryption** cmdlet gets the state of Transparent Data Encryption (TDE) for an azure_2 SQL database.
+The **Get-AzureRmSqlDatabaseTransparentDataEncryption** cmdlet gets the state of Transparent Data Encryption (TDE) for an Azure SQL database.
 For more information, see Transparent Data Encryption with Azure SQL Databasehttps://msdn.microsoft.com/library/dn948096 (https://msdn.microsoft.com/library/dn948096) in the Microsoft Developer Network Library.
 This cmdlet gets the current state of TDE, but both encryption and decryption can be long-running operations.
 To see the encryption scan progress, run the Get-AzureRmSqlDatabaseTransparentDataEncryptionActivity cmdlet.

-This cmdlet is also supported by the SQL Server Stretch Database service on azure_2.
+This cmdlet is also supported by the SQL Server Stretch Database service on Azure.

 ## EXAMPLES